 The site comprises the former cinema on Hanbury Square, which is presently vacant and allocated for commercial development in the adopted LDP.
 Planning permission had been granted for office development in 2007.
 The site lies in close proximity to the new development at Lowry Plaza and Bargoed Retail Plateau.
 It is anticipated that development of the remainder of the retail plateau for commercial use will increase footfall at this end of the town centre and heighten developer interest.
-Consequently, there is an opportunity to redevelop the cinema for an alternative use, such as offices or mixed-use retail/residential.
+Consequently, there is an opportunity to redevelop the cinema for an alternative use, including mixed-use or residential.